 This tsunami inundation map displays the output of computer models representing the two selected tsunami scenarios: Alaska M9.2 (1964) and the Alaska Maximum.
-All tsunami simulations were run assuming that prevailing tide was static (no flow) and equal to Mean Higher High Water (MHHW) tide; MHHW is defined as the average height of the higher high tides observed over an 18-year period at the Port Orford tide gauge.
-The map legend depicts the respective amounts of deformation and the
+All tsunami simulations were run assuming that prevailing tide was static (no flow) and equal to Mean Higher High Water (MHHW) tide; MHHW is defined as the average height of the higher high tides observed over an 18-year period at the Garibaldi tide gauge.
+The map legend depicts the respective amounts deformation and the earthquake magnitude for these two scenarios.
+Figure 3 shows the cumulative number of buildings inundated within the map area.

-The computer simulation model output is provided to DOGAMI as millions of points with values that indicate whether the location of each point is wet or dry.
+of tsunami inundation maps to help residents and visitors along the The computer simulation model output is provided to DOGAMI as millions of points with values that indicate whether the location of each point is wet or dry.
 These points are converted to wet and dry contour lines that form the extent of inundation.
 The transition area between the wet and dry contour lines is termed the Wet/Dry Zone, which equates to the amount of error in the model when determining the maximum inundation for the each scenario.
-Only the Alaska Maximum Wet/Dry Zone is shown on scenarios at the profile locations shown on this map.
+Only the Alaska Maximum Wet/Dry Zone is shown on this map.